evans-0/medlisten/README.md

 - Multilingual chat: the patient can choose English, Hindi, Bengali, Telugu, Marathi, Tamil, Gujarati, Kannada, Malayalam, Punjabi, Urdu, or Odia when starting a conversation, and the chat happens in that language.
-Under the hood, `qwen2.5:14b` never actually sees or produces anything but English — a separate local translation service (`translate-service/`, AI4Bharat's IndicTrans2) translates the patient's message to English before the LLM sees it, and translates the LLM's question back to the patient's language before they see it.
+Under the hood, the chat model never actually sees or produces anything but English — a separate local translation service (`translate-service/`, AI4Bharat's IndicTrans2) translates the patient's message to English before the LLM sees it, and translates the LLM's question back to the patient's language before they see it.
+Patients without a native-script keyboard often type romanized/Latin-script input instead (Hinglish, Tanglish, etc.) — IndicTrans2 expects native script and otherwise mostly passes romanized text through untranslated, so a separate transliteration step (`transliterate-service/`, AI4Bharat's IndicXlit) converts it to native script first; see `transliterate-service/README.md` for why that's a second, independent service rather than folded into `translate-service`.
 This replaced an earlier design where the chat LLM was asked to converse directly in the target language itself; splitting the language switch into its own step let the chat model focus on clinical reasoning and